teradici/pcoip-agent-azure-templates/azure/README.md

     * *Admin User:* Enter a username for your PCoIP session connection login.
 Do not use Admin.
     * *Admin Password:* Enter a password.
     * *Registration Code:* Enter the Registration code you received from Teradici.
-* Review the Terms and Conditions.
+* Review the Microsoft Terms and Conditions.
 Indicate your agreement by selecting *I agree to the terms and conditions stated above*.
-* Enable *Pin to Dashboard* to monitor the status of your deployment.
+* Enable *Pin to Dashboard* if you wish to monitor the status of your deployment from the Azure dashboard.
 * Click **Purchase**
     *  Note: regular Azure charges will apply to your existing Microsoft Azure subscription for this deployment.
-For details, refer to the [Azure Pricing Guide](https://azure.microsoft.com/pricing/).

 Deployment will now start and may take up to 15 minutes to complete.
+You can track the status of the deployment via the Azure Notifications drop down.

 ## Connect to the PCoIP Agent